-- 23. Does the project include wetland or stream protection activities associated with compensatory wetland mitigation?No - 24.
-Does the project include slash pile burning?
-No - 25.
-Does the project include any bridge removal, replacement, and/or maintenance activities (e.g., any bridge repair, retrofit, maintenance, and/or rehabilitation work)?
-No - 26.
-Does the project include the removal, replacement, and/or maintenance of any structure other than a bridge? (e.g., rest areas, offices, sheds, outbuildings, barns, parking garages, etc.)
+28. Will the bridge removal, replacement, and/or maintenance activities include installing new or replacing existing permanent lighting?

+29. Does the project include the removal, replacement, and/or maintenance of any structure other than a bridge? (e.g., rest areas, offices, sheds, outbuildings, barns, parking garages, etc.)

-- 27. Will the project involve the use of temporary lighting during the active season?
-No - 28.
+- 30. Will the project involve the use of temporary lighting during the active season?
+No - 31.
 Will the project install new or replace existing permanent lighting?
-No - 29.
+No - 32.
 Does the project include percussives or other activities (not including tree removal/ trimming or bridge/structure work) that will increase noise levels above existing traffic/ background levels?

-30. Are all project activities that are not associated with habitat removal, tree removal/ trimming, bridge and/or structure activities, temporary or permanent lighting, or use of percussives, limited to actions that DO NOT cause any additional stressors to the bat species?
+33. Are all project activities that are not associated with habitat removal, tree removal/ trimming, bridge and/or structure activities, temporary or permanent lighting, or use of percussives, limited to actions that DO NOT cause any additional stressors to the bat species?